stanman71/Python_Projects/vLab/README.md

 - generate all network connections
 - upload a custum default configuration
 - each configuration step will be checked before the implementation starts
-- every step will be written in the console
+- every step and every result will be written in the console

 ------------